gnudles/wkgtkprinter/README.md

 You can use this code to generate invoices from command line or from your software. you can use it from any programming language using libffi.

-Very minimalistic code, and easy to embed and understand. only one function does the conversion in synchronous way.
+Very minimalistic code, and easy to tweak, embed and understand. only one function does the conversion in synchronous way.

 example for use in multi-threaded non-gtk application (like web server)
 ```c